 Origami Kangaroo Instructions

-Both of Gen Hagiwara’s Kangaroos come from his book Secrets of Origami, one of the Passion Origami series produced by Nicolas Terry of Origami-Shop.com.
+Both of Gen Hagiwara’s Kangaroos come from his book Spirits of Origami, one of the Passion Origami series produced by Nicolas Terry of Origami-Shop.com.
 These two are actually the first and last models in the book, which is a really clever way of starting and finishing an origami book – with the same subject.
 I’ve waxed lyrical about the Passion Origami books on this blog so I won’t go over old ground, but they are very high quality.
-Some of the other models I’ve folded from this book include a Snake and a Flying Squirrel.
-Secrets of Origami is available from Origami-Shop.com here.
+Some of the other models I’ve folded from this book include a Snake, a Turkey, and a Flying Squirrel.
+Spirits of Origami is available from Origami-Shop.com here.

 Jo Nakashima’s has provided a video for his origami kangaroo model on his YouTube Channel.
 For convenience, the video is below.